 A wise person once said, “It takes years to build a good reputation but only minutes to ruin it.”

-Serving contaminated food may cost you a large percentage of your regular clientele or even get you sued and shut down.
+Serving contaminated meals may cost you a large percentage of your regular clientele or even get you sued and shut down.

 When this happens, it will be almost impossible to regain the trust and reputation you once had.